-The input to the scan phase is the OSRB usage form that an engineer has filled out online and submitted.
-Table 6 (on page 97) provides details on the form.
-It includes all information about the open source component in question, in addition to the location of the source code in the source code repository system.
-Periodic full-platform scans should also take place every few weeks to ensure that no open source software component has been included into the platform without a corresponding OSRB form.
+The input to the scan phase is the usage form that an engineer has filled out online and submitted.
+Table 6 (on page 99) provides details on the form.
+It includes all information about the open source component in question, in addition to the location of the source code.
+Periodic full-platform scans should also take place every few weeks to ensure that no open source software component or snippet has been included into the code base without a corresponding OSRB form.

-The output from the scan phase is a report produced by the source code scanning tool that provides information on:
+The output from the scan phase is a report produced by the source code scanning tool.

+- The report provides information on:

-- Known software components in use, also known as the software Bill of Materials (BoM)
+- Known software components and open source snippets in use, also better described as the software Bill of Materials (BoM)

 - Licenses in effect, license texts and summary of obligations

-- License conflicts to be verified by legal
+- License conflicts (to be verified by legal) as flagged by the tool

 - File inventory

 - Identified files

 - Dependencies

 - Code matches

-- Files pending identification

-- Source code matches pending identification
+- Files and source code matcher pending identification